actionhero/actionhero/tutorials/websocket.md

 ## Overview

-ActionHero uses [Primus](https://github.com/primus/primus) for web sockets.
+ActionHero uses [Primus](https://github.com/primus/primus) for web socket connections.
 The Primus project allows you to choose from many websocket backends, including `ws`, `engine.io`, `socket.io`, and more.
 Within ActionHero, web sockets are bound to the web server (either http or https).

 ActionHero will generate the client-side javascript needed for you (based on the actionheroClient library, primus, and the underlying ws transport).
 This file is regenerated each time you boot the application.